-Board Meeting Agenda Item #1
+Board Meeting Agenda Item #1 - Public Hearing for FY 2022 Budget and Transit Development Plan

-#1 - Call to Order, Welcome and Public Comment
+#1a - Call to order/Welcome

 Chairman Kaplan introduced himself, welcomed everyone and called the meeting to order.
-The meeting began with the Chairman's reading of the required public notice for virtual board meetings.
-The Chairman then opened the meeting for public comment.
+He announced the first order of business was to hear public testimony on the Transit Development Plan (TDP) and service changes for the upcoming year.
+The Chairman continued by reading the required public notice for virtual board meetings.